Male surfer inside a wave curl with buildings on shore in the background.

 7. Pacific City, Oregon

-Great surf off the beaten track
+Great surf off the beaten path

 Pacific City is a small beachfront town in north Oregon with great surf and striking natural landscapes.
 You’ll find the best waves in the fall and winter months, though some prefer the warmer temperatures and smaller waves of summer.
 Surf conditions can vary widely from day to day, so it’s good practice to check local surf reports before heading out.